SohamNag/DropTable/dockermongo/README.md

 ````
 rs.initiate(config2)
 ````
-11. Next, we exit the master containers' mongo shells and enter the slave containers' mongo shells (using their respective terminal windows as described in Step 8 above) and run the following command, in their respective shells
+11. Next, we exit the master containers' mongo shells and enter the slave containers' mongo shells (as described in Step 8 above) and run the following command, in their respective shells
 ````
 db.setSecondaryOk()
 ````